⚠️ This article is part of a knowledge-base refresh process. Until we’re through, please reach out to our Customer Success team for any questions. ⚠️

 The easiest way to spot the low-hanging fruits is to sort your keywords by Opportunity.

->

-> Besides sorting by Opportunity, you can optionally apply an additional filter on the SEO Difficulty.
-Clicking on the Difficulty column title, you can then choose to only show the keywords with a relatively easy level of difficulty.
+Besides sorting by Opportunity, you can optionally apply an additional filter on the Keyword Difficulty.

->

-> 2. Keywords from Google's 2nd page
+2. Keywords from Google's 2nd page

 The keywords ranking on the second page of Google are often full of potential.
 A gain of just a few ranks might see them moving to the first page, thus significantly improving their impression share.